How to Control High Blood Pressure without Medication

 Lifestyle plays an important role in treating your high blood pressure.
 If you successfully control your blood pressure with a healthy lifestyle, you may avoid, delay or reduce the need for medication.
 A lot of people don’t pay attention to their diet, and thus because victims of such diseases.
 To my knowledge, there are a lot of people who don’t eat breakfast, they just drink tea and eat a stomach full of food for of lunch.
 Just like this, they have dinner in the same way and then complain, “ I only eat twice and my weight is still increasing”, and obesity is the mother of many diseases.

-Here are few things you can make to lower your blood pressure and keep it down.
+Here are few things you will learn how to control high blood pressure without medicationcan and you can make to lower your blood pressure and keep it down.

 Blood pressure often increases as weight increases.
 Losing just 10 pounds can help reduce your blood pressure.
 In general, the more weight you lose, the lower your blood pressure.
 Losing weight also makes any blood pressure medications you’re taking more effective.
 You and your doctor can determine your target weight and the best way to achieve it.